 We can and probably should try if we care about the person’s welfare, but must accept that the ultimate outcome is reliant on that person’s own desire to change.
 We can change our response to that person’s behavior, our level of acceptance of it, and our attitude, but we must accept our powerlessness in changing another individual without that person's desire to do so.
 We can make the effort but should no be emotionally attached to the outcome.

-Many of us have difficult accepting a regretful or painful past.
+Many of us have difficulty accepting a regretful or painful past.
 We focus a great deal of emotional energy wishing we could change our past, even though our logical minds know that is impossible to do; that it is beyond our control.

 There are actions we can take and attitudes we can adopt to help us come to terms with what happened.
 We can apologize and take responsibility for anything we may have done in the past that we regret.
 We can extract meaning and learn from our past experiences and mistakes.
 What we cannot do is change it.

 We can however change the present and positively impact the future.
 We can face the repercussions of our past and move forward in the present.
 But ultimately we must come to terms with our past and accept it, because not accepting what happened will cause a great deal of disharmony in our lives.

 There are several things we can control or change in our lives with the expectation of positive outcomes.
 We can control aspects of our lives related to self-love, self-esteem, the betterment of our health, the enrichment of our relationships, and the quality of our lives.